pointrix-project/pointrix/_sources/tutorial/tutorial_2.md

 # Adding Supervision for 3DGS
 We use surface normals as an example to illustrate how to add supervision for surface normal priors to the model for point cloud rendering.
+All code can be found in the `example/supervise` directory.
 The data download link for this tutorial is provided below:

 https://pan.baidu.com/share/init?surl=MEb0rXkbJMlmT8cu7TirTA&pwd=qg8c.